Cynthia is a digital marketer, writer, and artist. She writes about a variety of topics, especially digital marketing, languages & culture.

-Black Walnut Tree - Toxic to Some Plants
+Black Walnut Trees Are Toxic to Some Plants

 When I first moved into my house, there was a really large tree in the yard, and I was curious to know what it was.
 I quickly found out by identifying the large nuts that fell from it only a couple of months later: a black walnut tree.